The tricks of Angelina Jolie, Jennifer Lopez and other celebrities to look younger | Fashion | Magazine

 The protagonist of ‘Sex and the City’ has publicly commented on several occasions that she takes care of her figure by eating small portions of foods rich in protein and carbohydrates, such as nuts and fish, which are a source of omega 3 fatty acids.

-Sport is essential in his life and with his personal trainer he does pilates and cardiovascular exercises.
+Sport is fundamental in his life and with his personal trainer he does pilates and cardiovascular exercises.

 Jennifer Aniston